Login to Complete an Application or to Access Judging Panel

 Q: Can I submit an Unbuilt Planning and Design Award project if it received a previous BSA Design Award or an award in another design competition?

-If your current project submission has a very different conceptualization than the previous award(s) – yes, you may submit.
+A: If your current project submission has a very different conceptualization than the previous award(s) – yes, you may submit.

 Q: If an unbuilt design is submitted (and wins an award) and then the built version of the project is a very different design, can the built project be submitted later?

-A: Yes and no. If this was submitted in the Planning category for Unbuilt and wins an award, the project is not eligible for resubmission as a future Built Design Excellence of Small Firms project.
+A: Yes and no. If this was submitted in the Planning category for Unbuilt and wins an award, the project is not eligible for resubmission as a future Built Design of Small Firms project.

 However, if a final, built version has a very different conceptualization from the original plans, then yes, you can submit.
 For conceptual projects, there should be no intent to build.